broodroosterdev/hackweek/README.md

 ## Moderation
 Every owner and moderator wants to keep the server nice and lovely, here are some commands to make your life a little bit easier.
 #### Set prefix
 In probably every server are a few bots with the same prefix, let's change that.
 Usage: /setprefix [newprefix]
 #### Purge
-To delete a lot of messages at once (min 2 & max 99) use the command as following: /purge [number of messages (between 2 & 99)]
+To delete a lot of messages at once (min 2 & max 99) use the command as following:
+/purge [number of messages (between 2 & 99)]
 #### Kick
 Is somebody being annoying, let's do something about it!
+Usage:
-Usage: /kick [@member] [reason]
+/kick [@member] [reason]
 #### Ban
 A person is just giving everyone a headache.
-Use this command fast: /ban [@member] [reason]
+Use this command fast:
+/ban [@member] [reason]

 ## Music
 Are you lonely in the voice channel, or do you just want to get the vibe going?
 We got some music for you!
 #### Play
-To get something to play, use: /play [YOUTUBE URL]
+To get something to play, use:
+/play [YOUTUBE URL]
 #### Skip
 I don't really like this song, next one please!
 Usage: /skip
 #### Playlist
-I want to know what's up next, use this: /playlist
+I want to know what's up next.
+Use this: /playlist
 #### Disconnect
-I'm done with the music, usage: /dc
+I'm done with the music!
+Usage: /dc